dhimasarista/dhimasarista/README.md

 Passionate about Backend Development, System Architecture, API Design, and Distributed Systems.
 I deeply enjoy **C#** for its well-defined object-oriented programming (OOP) principles, rich data structures, concurrency programming, and programmability, which help me better understand and adapt to other programming languages or frameworks.

-Currently, I am focused on **PHP** and **Laravel** due to its relevance in the industry, leveraging its extensive ecosystem to develop efficient software solutions, including RESTful APIs and MVC applications, while also working with database management systems like **MySQL**, **Redis**.
+Currently, I am focused on **PHP** and **NodeJS** due to its relevance in the industry, leveraging its extensive ecosystem to develop efficient software solutions, including RESTful APIs and MVC applications, while also working with database management systems like **MySQL**, **Redis**.

 ### 🏗️ Technical Skills
 ![C#](https://custom-icon-badges.demolab.com/badge/CSharp-%23E0559F.svg?logo=cshrp&logoColor=white)